-1. The title of the document "INTERNATIONAL MOTOR INSURANCE CARD/CARTE INTERNATIONALE D'ASSURANCE" shall appear in English and French and the language of the country of the issuing Bureau, with the title of the document being expressed in addition in English and French, as specified in Art.
-14 of Annex 1 of the Revised Consolidated Resolution on the Facilitation of Road Transport (R.E.4) adopted by the UN Economic Commission for $Europe^{50}$.
+- 1. The title of the document "INTERNATIONAL MOTOR INSURANCE CARD/CARTE INTERNATIONALE D'ASSURANCE" shall appear in English and French and the language of the country of the issuing Bureau, with the title of the document being expressed in addition in English and French, as specified in Art.
+14 of Annex 1 of the Revised Consolidated Resolution on the Facilitation of Road Transport (R.E.4) adopted by the UN Economic Commission for Europe.
 The order in which the main languages appear on the document is left at the discretion of each Bureau.
 The language in which the document is drafted is that of the issuing Bureau.
 However, the use of the latin alphabet is obligatory.
-The same information can be reproduced in other alphabets51.
+The same information can be reproduced in other alphabets. - Identity of issuing Bureau: the addition of the Bureau's logo is authorised at the Bureau's discretion.
+The insertion, deletion or any other alteration of a Bureau's logo can never be deemed as constituting the falsification of the Green Card itself. - 3.
+The validity period of the certificate.
+The validity period shall include entire calendar days (00.00-24.00) and should not be indicated in specific hours of a given starting day.
+The start and end of the calendar day shall be considered in accordance with the time zone applicable in the country visited.
+The mode of indication is optional, the year of validity can appear in either 2 figures or 4 figures. - 4.
+The identification of the Green Card must conform to the following conditions: "Country code/Insurers code/number".
+The use of "Number" when referring to a policy or a serial number or to any other form of numbering is left to each Bureau to decide.